swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 Is the developer expecting guidance on adopting an improvement?
 All the compiler knows to do when a feature is enabled is to compile code accordingly.
-This suffices if a feature merely supplants an existing syntactical construct or changes the behavior of existing code in strictly predictable ways because Swift can infer the need to suggest a fix just from spotting certain code patterns.
+If an upcoming feature supplants an existing grammatical construct or invalidates an existing behavior, the language rules alone suffice because Swift can consistently infer the irrefutable need to diagnose certain code patterns just by spotting them.

 Needless to say, not all upcoming features fall under these criteria (and not all features are source-breaking in the first place).
-Consider [`DisableOutwardActorInference`][SE-0401], which changes actor isolation inference of a type that contains an actor-isolated property wrapper.
+Consider [`DisableOutwardActorInference`][SE-0401], which changes actor isolation inference rules with respect to wrapped properties.
 There is no way for the programmer to specify that they'd like compiler fix-its to make the existing actor isolation inference explicit.
 If they enable the upcoming feature, their code will simply behave differently.
-This was a point of debate in the review of SE-0401, and the Language Steering Group concluded that automatic migration tooling is the right way to address this particular workflow, as [noted in the acceptance notes][SE-0401-acceptance]:
+This was a point of debate in the review of [SE-0401], and the Language Steering Group concluded that automatic migration tooling is the right way to address this particular workflow, as
+[noted in the acceptance notes][SE-0401-acceptance]:

 > the Language Steering Group believes that separate migration tooling to
 > help programmers audit code whose behavior will change under Swift 6 mode